privacyguides/privacyguides.org/docs/about/jobs/journalist.md

 - Flexibility to set and respond to varying priorities and deadlines.
 - Proactive, results-driven mindset with a strong sense of initiative.
 - Personal interest in consumer privacy, cybersecurity, and technology.
-- Regularly communicating with the Privacy Guides committee and other team members.
+- Regular communication with the Privacy Guides committee and other team members.
 - Skeptical nature and drive to investigate difficult, often niche, technologies.
 You will need to evaluate the truthfulness of claims.

 The following qualifications will be an asset to your application.
 However, we are looking for the best candidate (which isn’t always apparent on paper!), so please apply even if you don’t meet any/many of these qualifications.